New Zealand shooting leaves online extremism researchers ‘hopeless and furious’

 Breaking News Emails

 Researchers have warned tech companies for years that online extremism and radicalization results in real-world violence.
-On Friday, those warnings appeared prophetic again when a shooter with a history of social-media radicalism entered a mosque in Christchurch, New Zealand, and killed 49 people.
+On Friday, those warnings appeared prophetic again when a shooter with a history of social-media radicalism entered two mosques in Christchurch, New Zealand, and killed 49 people.

 An online manifesto apparently connected to the accused shooter listed a variety of online influences related to the crime, including “the internet” itself.